Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Transparency-Report.md

 ## Transparency Log

-When we are legally permitted to disclose a received request, we record it here.
+When we are legally permitted to disclose a received request, we record it in the section below titled **Past Data Requests**.
 Entries are added after the relevant investigation concludes or a gag order is lifted.
 We will never name the specific users affected.

 ### Entry Format

 > **[Quarter Year]** - We received a legally binding data request from a [law enforcement / judicial] authority in [country].
 We [verified its legitimacy and complied in full / contested its scope and complied with a narrowed version / contested it and did not comply].
 [N] user(s) were affected.
 Affected users were [notified / prohibited from being notified at the time - now disclosed].

-## Past Data Requestes
+## Past Data Requests

 *No disclosures to date.*